carlitux/deoplete-ternjs/README.md

 ## Important!

-If not .tern-project found on file (current editing buffer) directory or parents, deoplete-ternjs will start the ternjs server on current working directory:
+If no .tern-project file is found in the current buffer's directory that is being edited or its ancestors, deoplete-ternjs will start the ternjs server in the current working directory:

 ```vim
 :pwd
 ```

-Letting ternjs use the default setup.
+allowing ternjs use the default setup.

 ## Install